pasonjakub/AirlineReservationSystem/README.md

 # AirlineReservationSystem-Cpp

 ## 1. Project description

-  The aim of this project was to familiarize with object oriented programming and to create more complex programs.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The aim of this project was to familiarize with object oriented programming and to create more complex programs.
 The program contains many features such as logging in, booking a flight ticket, adding new flights, deleting accounts and many more.
 SQLite3 database was used in order to save all the changes made while the program was running.

 ## 2. User manual

-  The program does not require performing any additional actions than running it.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The program does not require performing any additional actions than running it.
 After compilation the login menu will pop up.
 By simply pressing the number and confirming it by pressing **Enter** we can go to the chosen option.

   Fig. 1 Login menu

-  We can choose to login as a user, admin or create a new user account.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We can choose to login as a user, admin or create a new user account.
 User and admin menu requires providing email and password.
 During registration we have to provide name, surname, email and password.

   Fig. 2 Logging in

-  After logging in we can again choose where the program should take us.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After logging in we can again choose where the program should take us.
 All of the options are displayed and any of them can be chosen.

 ## 3. Compilation

-  Program was written with the use of CodeBlocks IDE alongside with C++ standard compiler.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Program was written with the use of CodeBlocks IDE alongside with C++ standard compiler.
 However if the user wants to modify its structure they have to install SQLite3 and add it to their compilers.

 ## 4. Source files

-  Program was divided into cpp and header files so as it will be more pleasant to read:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Program was divided into cpp and header files so as it will be more pleasant to read:
 * main.cpp - creating object User_Interface
 * airline.cpp, airline.h - class Airline alongside with methods which allows us to read and write database which was created earlier
 * user_interface.cpp, user_interface.h - class User_Interface alongside with methods which were used to create user friendly interface
 * sqlite3.h - it was added alongside with library sqlite3.a to this project

 ## 5. Dependencies

-  The following external libraries are used in the project:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The following external libraries are used in the project:
 * SQLite – database SQL engine.
 Website: https://sqlite.org/

 ## 6. Class description

-  In the project the following classes were created:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the project the following classes were created:
 - Airline
   * Airline() - constructor which establishes the connection with database,
   * void show_flights() - display all flights